In Summary

 As her partner, who would be able to help, is away for a few days, she will have to leave all the pieces out, which annoys her as she really wanted to sort out the room.

-Sensory Integration Challenge: Difficulties with praxis (motor planning) and motor coordination
+Sensory Integration Differences: Difficulties with praxis (motor planning) and motor coordination

 Lauren has a video call for her newly set-up business.
 She recently set up her own consulting business after finding it increasingly difficult to deal with the noise in the open-plan office where she used to work.